KonstantinKochetov/AISights/README.md

 ![alt text](Detail.png) <br>
 ![alt text](Detail2.png) <br>
 ![alt text](Search.png) <br>

+## SwiftLint
+SwiftLint is a code static analyzer which enforces best practice code style for Swift.
+It is included as a pod in the project.

 ## Video
 [Commercial-like video that was done by one of the team members](https://drive.google.com/file/d/18roVulxg_mbYrNvtO9K6zZxyW0IA0VNp/view?usp=drivesdk)